 He also uses statistics to draw a nice comparison between the decline in gun deaths in Connecticut and the rise of gun deaths in Missouri.
 (17:30 to 18:05)

-- Not being afraid to show emotion.
+Gun control is an emotional subject in the United States, particularly for the pro-gun lobby.
+But Barack Obama was not afraid to show emotion on behalf of the victims of gun violence.
 “Every time I think about those kids it gets me mad.
 And by the way, it happens on the streets of Chicago every day.”
 (30:00)

-- Telling stories, including the tragic story of Zaevion Dobson, (33:40)
+Obama told stories, including the tragic story of Zaevion Dobson, (33:40).

 I don’t know how successful Obama will be with his initiatives, given the potential opposition that he faces from Congress and others.
 Indeed, as I write this post, the sniping has already started and it is fierce.

 Nevertheless, I am glad to see him continue the fight for saner gun control laws in the United States.
 I find it incredible that this issue continues to plague that country.

 I admire your public speaking acumen but disagree with your opinion on the need for more gun control in the United States.
 You might care to dig deeper into the arguments against gun control: http://www.cato.org/publications/policy-analysis/costs-consequences-gun-control

 Thanks for the comment and link, Marley.
 I have gone through the document from the Cato Institute.
 It is thoughtful and well written and I agree with some of what the author has said.